 Platinum vs Palladium Strength

-Platinum metal is a clear winner when comparing how strong the two metals are.
-However, palladium runs a close second in strength, which means that you really can’t go wrong either way.
+Palladium metal is a clear winner when comparing how strong the two metals are.
+However, platinum runs a close second in strength, which means that you really can’t go wrong either way.
 Both make great options for a long-lasting wedding ring.

 Platinum vs Palladium Density and Weight